shariq1989/cookbook/content/recipe/bhuna_gosht.md

 1. Begin by rinsing the goat and then add it to a heavy-bottomed pan along with 1 cup of water and 1 tsp of salt.
 Cook for 1 hour over medium heat.
 Set aside.
 2. Gather the whole spices and stir in the nutmeg.
 3. When the meat is done, heat 1/3 cup of ghee in the pan used to cook the meat and add the reserved spice mixture until they begin to sputter.
-4. Then, add the garlic and ginger, saute until golden.
+4. Then, add the garlic and half of the ginger, saute until golden.
 5. Next, add the onions and fry them until they become translucent and soften, about 8 minutes
 6. Return the goat to the pan and mix in the yogurt and salt.
 Stir to combine and let it cook over high heat until the yogurt releases liquid.
 7. Reduce the heat to medium and cover the pan with a lid.
 Allow the dish to simmer for about 5 minutes.